-7.4.
-Non-residential activities
+6.4 Non-residential activities

-7.4.1.
-Subdivision
+6.4.1 Subdivision

 Subdivisions will attract development contributions on each additional allotment created.
-If the intended built form and land use is unknown at the time of subdivision, each allotment will be charged a development contribution based upon the HEU's set out in Table 2 in Section 10.
+If the intended built form and land use is unknown at the time of subdivision, each allotment will be charged a development contribution based upon the HEU's set out in Table 2 in Section 9.
 The balance will then be assessed at the time a building consent, land use consent or service connection application is lodged.

 Any additional demand over that originally assessed will require additional development contributions to be paid proportionate to the level of increase.
-No refunds will be made in the event that eventual development is less than originally assessed.

-If the intended built form is known at the time of subdivision, contributions will be based on each lot's planned gross floor area (GFA) and the intended land use.2
+If the intended built form is known at the time of subdivision, contributions will be based on each lot's planned gross floor area (GFA) and the intended land use.

-7.4.2.
-Land use and building consent applications
+6.4.2 Land use and building consent applications